Jamie-H-B/2DT-project/README.md

 29/8/22 - jamie updated the screenshots folder and has finished with an object to load the next level.
 31/8/22 - charlie fixed error with background obeject barrel
 31/8/22 - jamie added another progress screenshot and is working on making a score counter work with the playerprefs database.
+31/8/22 - jamie added another screenshot of the scorecounter working with the itemcollector script.